Camp Roger, Rockford

 The amount of required gear and clothing has been greatly reduced.
 We are requiring a few items for safety but the other items are at your discretion.

 Join us for a free Navigation 101 Clinic at Robinette’s Apple Haus on Saturday, Jan.
-XX.
-Large group instruction followed by small group in-field practice with map and compass.
+14. Large group instruction (inside) followed by small group in-field practice with map and compass.
 RSVP on Facebook here.

-We recommend using www.kayak.com or another aggregator site to gather the best hotel deals in the area.
+We recommend using Kayak, Hotwire or another search site to gather the best hotel deals in the area.
+Candlestone in Belding will likely be your best deal if coming from the east.
+Many more options south and west of Camp Roger.

 Camp Roger is located at 8356 Belding Rd NE in Rockford, just east of Pando Winter Sports Park.
 All racers must park at Bostwick Lake Congregational Church (or Lakes Elementary if the church lot fills up), both located at Belding Road and Young Ave.
 Please carpool if at all possible as parking is limited.
-If you have two or more passengers, you may drop them off at Camp Roger before parking at the shuttle lot.
-Wait at the school front doors for the bus (not the church since there’s no easy turnaround).
-We will shuttle you by school buses to Camp Roger, which has only enough parking for volunteers and staff.
+New this year: wait at the school front doors for the bus (not the church since there’s no easy turnaround).
+We will shuttle you by coach bus to Camp Roger, which has only enough parking for volunteers and staff.

 Please read through our standard race rules.
 Special rules that only apply to the Winter Edition will be listed in one of the race updates you’ll receive or on the race instructions.